CHAKOTAY99/thymeblog/README.md

 In no particular order

-1. Index page generates the links to other indexes and aboutme instead of hard coded. - TODO
+1. ~~Index page generates the links to other indexes and aboutme instead of hard coded~~
 2. ~~CSS for the entire project~~
 3. ~~Metadata~~
 4. ~~A way to handle images~~